-As deadline looms for completing the cleaning work of nullahs in the city, most of the silt removed is still lying around near roads and footpaths
+As deadline looms for completing the cleaning work of nullahs in Mumbai, most of the silt removed is still lying around near roads and footpaths

 While the pre-monsoon cleaning of drains is a routine task for the Brihanmumbai Municipal Corporation (BMC), it tends to regularly avoid another aspect of the work; removing the accumulated silt of nullahs from the roads.